IDR/idr.openmicroscopy.org/_includes/filezilla.md

 ## General instructions

-The raw data of all studies published in IDR can be downloaded using anonymous File Transfer Protocol (FTP) or [Globus](https://www.globus.org/).
+The raw data of all studies published in IDR can be downloaded using [Globus](https://www.globus.org/) or anonymous File Transfer Protocol (FTP).

 You can download both whole studies as well as parts/single images.